ppwatchic/JavaWriteUp/Java8/Q&A_Part2.md

 | 5.	| We can use any number of Stream Intermediate Operations per Statement.	| We can use only one Stream Terminal Operation per Statement. |

 **Q23.** Is it possible to provide method implementations in Java Interfaces?
 If possible, how do we provide them?
-In Java 7 or earlier, It is **not** possible to provide method implementations in Interfaces.
-Java 8 on-wards, it is possible.
+In Java 7 or earlier, It is **NOT** possible to provide method implementations in Interfaces.
+Java 8 onward, it is possible.
 In Java SE 8, We can provide method implementations in Interfaces by using the following two new concepts:
 * Default Methods
 * Static Methods

 **Q24.** What is a Default Method?
 Why do we need Default methods in Java 8 Interfaces?
-A Default Method is a method which is implemented in an interface with “default” keyword.
+**A.** A Default Method is a method which is implemented in an interface with “default” keyword.
 It’s new featured introduced in Java SE 8.
 Default methods enable us to add new functionalities to interfaces without breaking the classes that implements that interface.

 We need Default Methods because of the following reasons:

-It allow us to provide method’s implementation in Interfaces.
+* It allow us to provide method’s implementation in Interfaces.
-To add new Functionality to Interface without breaking the Classes which implement that Interface.
+* To add new Functionality to Interface without breaking the Classes which implement that Interface.
-To provide elegant Backwards Compatibility Feature.
+* To provide elegant Backwards Compatibility Feature.
-To ease of extend the existing Functionality.
+* To ease of extend the existing Functionality.
-To ease of Maintain the existing Functionality.
+* To ease of Maintain the existing Functionality.

 **Q25.** What is a Static Method?
 Why do we need Static methods in Java 8 Interfaces?
 A Static Method is an Utility method or Helper method, which is associated to a class (or interface).
 It is not associated to any object.
 We need Static Methods because of the following reasons:
-We can keep Helper or Utility methods specific to an interface in the same interface rather than in a separate Utility class.
+* We can keep Helper or Utility methods specific to an interface in the same interface rather than in a separate Utility class.
-We do not need separate Utility Classes like Collections, Arrays etc to keep Utility methods.
+* We do not need separate Utility Classes like Collections, Arrays etc to keep Utility methods.
-Clear separation of Responsibilities.
+* Clear separation of Responsibilities.
 That is we do not need one Utility class to keep all Utility methods of Collection API like Collections etc.
-Easy to extend the API.
+* Easy to extend the API.
-Easy to Maintain the API.
+* Easy to Maintain the API.

 **Q26.** Differences between Functional Programming and Object-Oriented Programming?